 3. Enter an appropriate name for the bot in the Name field.

-4. Optional: You can add a description for the bot in the Description field.
+4. Optional: Add a description for the bot in the Description field.

-5. Optional: You can use the Choose button to save the bot in a different folder.
+5. Optional: Click Choose and follow the prompts to save the bot in a different folder.

 6. Click Create & Edit.